abuirshaid/sample-Tasks/README.md

 # sample-Tasks

+**This is a fork of the main [NativeScript tasks sample](https://github.com/NativeScript/sample-Tasks) that you can run from the NativeScript CLI.**

 Open source cross-platform Tasks app built with NativeScript.

 Use this application to find-out how to implement common mobile scenarios with NativeScript.